SCICBI IIN Logo

 • Philip Resendiz, VP, Midwest Region, XPO Logistics

-• Dr. Olumide Ijose, Professor of Management and Division Chair, SCICBI Director
+• Dr. Olumide Ijose, Associate Provost and Associate Vice President of Academic Affair, SCICBI Director

 Rick D. Blasgen was the President and Chief Executive Officer of the Council of Supply Chain Management Professionals (CSCMP) in Lombard, Illinois, USA.
 Blasgen began his career with Nabisco, working in a regional customer service center in Chicago, Illinois.
 While at Nabisco, he held various logistics positions of increasing responsibility in inventory management, order processing, and transportation and distribution center operations management.
 Mr. Blasgen became vice-president, supply chain, at Nabisco in June 1998, then vice-president supply chain for Kraft in June 2002.
 He joined ConAgra Foods in August 2003 as senior vice-president integrated logistics.